 As the world becomes more and more stressful lately, I hope this can be a story that can excite people and make them look forward to the future.

 - Director Kakudou saying he “more or less” works for Toei Animation refers to the fact he’s not a formal employee of the company and technically works as a freelance director, but nevertheless is a regular on their projects.
 As of this blog post’s writing, he is currently active with Toei’s production Healin’ Good PreCure.

 - The prophecies of Nostradamus refer to a series of prophecies made by 16th-century French writer Nostradamus, which many claim have successfully predicted events in modern history.
 One vaguely-quoted prophecy refers to something potentially happening “seven months into 1999”, hence the discussion of Adventure originally being intended to be set in July 1999.

 - The name “Taichi Yagami” is written 八神太一, containing both the kanji for “eight” (八) and “one” (一) in it.

-- “Producer Sakurada” refers to producer Hiroyuki Sakurada, who is suspected to be the namesake of Hiroaki Ishida’s co-worker “Sakurada” in the original Digimon Adventure and Adventure 02, which he was involved with as an assistant producer at the time.
+- “Producer Sakurada” refers to producer Hiroyuki Sakurada, the namesake of Hiroaki Ishida’s co-worker “Sakurada” in the original Digimon Adventure and Adventure 02, which he was involved with as an assistant producer at the time.
 He was also the lead producer for Xros Wars.

 - “Mitsuka-kun” = Masato Mitsuka, an episode director for Xros Wars.

 - “Sentai and Rider” = The Super Sentai and Kamen Rider tokusatsu series.